predict-drone/drone/README.md

 # drone-control
-Drone controller for the AAU built drone
+Drone controller, simulator, and documentation for the AAU built drone